Afrosatan/DBControl/README.md

 Methods on DBRow do runtime type checking and throw InvalidFieldExceptions if the wrong method is called for a field of a different type, or if trying to set the wrong type for a field.

-Date and DateTime columns are mapped to Joda-Time LocalDate and LocalDateTime objects.
 ```
 for(DBRow row : rows) {
 	System.out.println(row.getString("name"));